microsoft/playwright/docs/src/api/class-android.md

 * since: v1.28
 - returns: <[AndroidDevice]>

-This methods attaches Playwright to an existing Android instance.
+This methods attaches Playwright to an existing Android device.
 Use [`method: Android.launchServer`] to launch a new Android server instance.

 ### param: Android.connect.wsEndpoint